 “You can kill me here if you’d like,” Theta continued calmly.
 “Perhaps I will return to my resistor, or perhaps I won’t.
 It doesn’t matter.
 Someone else will take my place.
-I’ve given them enough of my proto-conductors to operate without me.
 All you are doing is failing to even prolong the inevitable.”

-The guards Cavallo and Ambrose brought along tensed as Theta seemed to loom over the crime executives despite remaining unmoving.
+The guards Cavallo and Ambrose brought along tensed as Theta seemed to loom over them.

 Theta continued, “You will take responsibility for—”

 “Shut up about the damn cycle and takin’ responsibility!”
 Cadence snapped as she untangled herself from Jericho.
 She gestured back to him wildly.
 “How can ya even talk like that when ya forced him into this!”

 “The peacekeeper made his choice,” Theta responded.
 “You’re responsible for your own actions.”

 “Look, I completely get all your talk about responsibility,” Cadence drew.
 “But how can a dumb kid take responsibility for bein’ coerced into somethin’ he didn’t even understand?”

 Jericho stared at Cadence in surprise.